CISecurity/ArtifactExpressions/artifacts/windows/windows.privilegeassignment.rst

 '''''

 For ``windows.privilegeassignment`` artifacts, an XCCDF:check element
 looks like this.
-There is no value in the xccdf for this Artifact.
+There is no Value element in the XCCDF for this Artifact.

 ::